Charges of Robbery / Aggravated Robbery

 With regard to theft offenses, robbery tends to bring with it the most severe penalties if convicted.
 This is in part due to how the theft took place.
 Robbery is theft with the use or threatened use of force.
 This puts others at risk of physical injury or even death if the situation gets to that point.

 A person charged with robbery may be dealing with lengthy prison sentences and costly fines.
 Also, considering that a robbery offense will most likely be charged with a felony, a person may also have to deal with the social, professional and financial ramifications that come with such as conviction on their permanent criminal record.

 With this being the case, it is vital that you immediately begin working with a criminal defense attorney to develop a defense strategy that puts you in a favorable position.
 This can help you pursue options such as a reduction in charges, not guilty verdict, or even complete dismissal.

 The negative effects of a robbery conviction far outweigh any effort or cost related to defending your name in court.
 Fighting the charges is of paramount importance at this point in the criminal process and a capable criminal defense lawyer can help you overcome the allegations.

 Michael J. Price is an attorney who has the legal knowledge and understanding to guide you through every step.
 Their strict adherence to providing excellent client service while ensuring that your are treated fairly proves that they can be counted on to help you through what could otherwise be a stressful situation.

-To schedule a free and confidential consultation to go over the details of your robbery or aggravated robbery charges, call Law Office of Michael J. Price at (512) 354-1880 or send an online message today.
+To schedule a free and confidential consultation to go over the details of your robbery or aggravated robbery charges, call Law Office of Price & Wiggins, P.C. at (512) 354-1880 or send an online message today.
 In addition to helping those throughout Georgetown, Michael and Mark also proudly represent individuals accused of theft crimes in Round Rock, Cedar park, Leander, Taylor, Hutto, Killeen and Temple, among others.